 The Research Cytogenetics Lab is a fee-for-service cytogentics laboratory available to genetics researchers to assist in development and execution of cytogenetics experiments for research purposes.

-The OHSU Gene Microarray Shared Resource (GMSR) functions as a full-service genomics facility serving research scientists and clinicians with DNA microarray services for RNA expression profiling and DNA variation analysis on two microarray platforms, Affymetrix and Illumina.
+The OHSU Gene Profiling Shared Resource is a full-service genomics facility providing research scientists and clinicians with services for RNA expression profiling, DNA variation analysis, and nucleic acid extraction.

 OHSU Massively Parallel Sequencing Shared Resource

 The OHSU Massively Parallel Sequencing Shared Resource functions as a full service genomics facility serving research scientists and clinicians with a full range of applications based upon massively parallel sequencing protocols.

 OHSU Elemental Analysis Core